Universal Periodic Review

 The UPR is a peer review process.
 Recommendations on actions New Zealand should take are made by individual governments of other states.
 They are not made by the UN or the Human Rights Council as a whole.

 New Zealand has undergone two reviews and will undergo its third review during the 32nd Session of the UPR Working Group on 18 January 2019 (see information below).

 Review of New Zealand

-On the 21 January 2019, New Zealand’s human rights record will be reviewed as part of the third cycle of the Universal Periodic Review (UPR).
+On 21 January 2019, New Zealand’s human rights record was reviewed as part of the third cycle of the Universal Periodic Review (UPR).